satijalab/seurat/cran-comments.md

 ## Downstream dependencies

-There is a package that suggests Seurat (clustree), but this update does not impact their functionality.
+There are three packages that suggest Seurat: BisqueRNA, clustreen, and iCellR; this update does not impact their functionality.